The Gamer: Kwon Si-Yeon

 Kwon Si-Yeon (권시연; Gwonsiyeon) is a female high school student who transferred into 2nd year class 8.
 She is also an ability user and hails from the Yeonhonmoon clan, the clan who normally opposes but is currently allied with Cheonbonmoon.

 Hwan Seong-Ah

 Hwan Seong-Ah (환성아; Hwanseong-a) Hwan Seong-Gon's daughter and also a transfer student at Ji-Han's high school a while after Si-Yeon's transfer.
 She becomes close to Ji-Han, who tries to cure her of a strange illness, with the help of his newly learned healing ability.

 Yujin Kim

 Yujin Kim, first introduced as the president of Han Ji-Han's class, was a normal human girl.
 After being sucked into the Great Labyrinth Era (A Protected Space), she is aided by Han Ji-Han and learns of the Abyss.
 Through exposure to Han Ji-Han's ability, she gains an affinity for magic and eventually decides to continue to develop her skills as a magic user.

-Chapter list
+Chapter & Episode list

-The arc notion was abolished as of chapter 29.
-The chapters are currently grouped into five seasons.
+The chapter notion was abolished as of episode 29.
+The episodes are currently grouped into seven seasons.